TariqAHassan/alsek/docs/guided_tour.md

 and can be any one of the following:

+  * `<TaskStatus.UNKNOWN: 0>`
   * `<TaskStatus.SUBMITTED: 1>`
   * `<TaskStatus.RUNNING: 2>`
   * `<TaskStatus.RETRYING: 3>`
   * `<TaskStatus.FAILED: 4>`
   * `<TaskStatus.SUCCEEDED: 5>`

+!!! note
+    By default, `StatusStore()` will peridoically scan for message statuses which have become invalid.
+Specifically, a scan will be performed to check for messages with statuses which are non-terminal (i.e., not ``TaskStatus.FAILED`` or ``TaskStatus.SUCCEEDED``) and no longer exist in the broker.
+Status information can become corrupt in this way in cases where a worker pool is unable to update the message status before exiting (i.e., in the event of an ungraceful shutdown).

+    The frequency of status integrity scans can be changed by altering the ``integrity_scan_trigger`` parameter of `StatusStore()`.
+Alternatively,
+    these scan can be disabled by setting ``integrity_scan_trigger=None``.

 ## Result Storage